Fire Engineering Training Community

 Professional Qualifications:

-I have been in the fire service for over 20 years.
-I am a Captain and Training Officer in North St. Louis County.
+Co-owner and Lead Instructor for Engine House Training, LLC.
+I have been in the fire service for over 25 years.
+I am a Battalion Chief in North St. Louis County.
 My hometown department where I started as a volunteer is now a combination department where I am a deputy chief and fire marshal.

 Topics you provide training for: